influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

 ### GROUP BY clause

-Use the `GROUP BY` clause to group query results based on specified tag keys and/or a specified time interval. `GROUP BY` **requires** an aggregate or selector function in the `SELECT` statement.
+Use the `GROUP BY` clause to group query results based on specified column values. `GROUP BY` **requires** an aggregate or selector function in the `SELECT` statement.

 #### Examples